Cintia-b/qlik-py-tools/docs/Association-Rules.md

 There are standard measures that help to measure the association between items:

 - Support: The support of a rule is the frequency of which the antecedent and consequent appear together in the dataset.
 If `X -> Y`, then the support is `P(Y and X)`.
-- Condifence: The confidence of a rule is the probability of the consequent given the antecedent.
+- Confidence: The confidence of a rule is the probability of the consequent given the antecedent.
 If `X -> Y`, then the confidence is `P(Y|X)`.
 - Lift: The lift of a rule is the ratio of the observed support to the expected support if the antecedent and consequent were independent.
 If X -> Y, then the lift is given by the fraction P(X and Y) / (P(X) * P(Y)).

 ## Quick Start